urban-structure-and-policy/densification_patterns_in_european_city_regions/README.md

-# Densification patterns in European City-regions
+# Densification patterns in European city-regions
 In this repository we provide a geospatial approach to measure and compare densification processes in city-regions in France, Germany and UK.

 ## Workflow